Jhalandhar Araiyan, Pakistan

-The total population of the village is 12000+ and total houses are 1500.
+The total population of the village is 12,000+ in 1,500 households.
 Facilities like electricity, gas, telephone, water, cable, schools, and Internet are available.
 Residents are all Punjabi, as is their language.
 It has a central hospital and a mosque named “Bilal Masjid”.
 The main source of income for the people is farming and cultivation.
 There are fields of sugarcane, wheat, rice, and a poultry farm as well.